See also: Barack Obama Loretta Lynch

 On June 20, 2012, President Obama granted a request by Holder to exert executive privilege over the documents in question.
 That same day, the House Committee—having exhausted all other means of obtaining the documents from the Justice Department—voted 23 to 17 (in a vote that was split along party lines) to hold the Attorney General in contempt of Congress for failing to produce the missing documents.

 On June 28, 2012, the full House of Representatives voted 255-67 to uphold the criminal contempt charge against Holder.
 Most Democrats walked out of the vote in a gesture of protest led by the Congressional Black Caucus, but 17 Democrats sided with the majority Republicans.
-The vote represented the first time a U.S. Attorney General had ever been held in contempt by a chamber of Congress.
+The vote represented the first time a sitting Cabinet member had ever been held in contempt by a chamber of Congress.

 Minutes after the criminal contempt vote, the House voted 258-95 (with 21 Democrats joining the Republican majority) to pursue a civil contempt case against Holder in court.